trailofbits/dylint/dylint/README.md

    cargo dylint --all --workspace
    ```

-In the above example, the libraries are found via [workspace metadata] (see below).
+In the above example, the libraries are found via [workspace metadata], which is the recommended way.
+For additional ways of finding libraries, see [How Dylint works].

 ### Writing lints